Advanced Lean: Is It Right for You?

 What makes the Lean Methods Group’s program and certification different?

-With personalized attention provided to each candidate, the Lean Methods Group’s Lean Leader training and certification is an unparalleled choice for building your problem solving skills in Lean.
+With personalized attention provided to each candidate, the Lean Methods Group’s Advanced Lean training and certification is an unparalleled choice for building your problem solving skills in Lean.
 In addition to the experiential coursework (including exercises and simulations) and the real-world application through projects, candidates gain a proven five-step method for leading Lean kaizen events using the Lean Methods Group’s SCORE (Select- Clarify-Organize-Run-Evaluate) roadmap.
-The roadmap is featured in A Team Leader’s Guide to Lean Kaizen Events, which includes checklists and templates, and is provided to each Lean Leader student.
+The roadmap is featured in A Team Leader’s Guide to Lean Kaizen Events, which includes checklists and templates, and is provided to each Advanced Lean student.